nychealth/EH-dataportal/content/key-topics/climatehealth/heat-report/index.md

 seo_description: Data and findings on the impact of heat in NYC.
 layout: report
 ---
 ## Summary

 * Each summer, on average, **an estimated 350 New Yorkers die prematurely because of hot weather** in New York City (NYC).
-These heat-related deaths account for about 2% of all deaths over the warm season months of May through September.
-Of the deaths:
+These heat-related deaths account for about 2% of all deaths over the warm season months of May through September.&nbsp;
   * Of the 350 deaths:
     * From 2012-2021, there were an average of 7 **heat-stress deaths** (caused directly by heat).
     * From 2016-2020, there were an average of about 345 **heat-exacerbated deaths** (caused indirectly by heat aggravating an underlying illness).